microieva/app-fe/README.md

 ### Introduction

 This repository contains Angular front end for a professional portfolio project "Health Center".

+"Health Center" application supports three user roles with different features for each scope: patient access provides features centuring around maintaining appointments and accessing medical records; for doctors, besides handling appointment bookings and creating medical records, the application provides calendar notifications about upcoming appointments as well as real-time notifications on incoming messages in the chat with admin or, patients creating new appointment request, or, patients canceling confirmed appointment; admin user role besides the chat, provides functionalities related to managing appointments on patient's behalf and activating doctors accounts.

 This repository is deployed via [Vercel](https://app-fe-gamma.vercel.app/).
 [See user login credentials](#user-roles).